AMLMUN/anavrytaprogrammerunion.github.io/readme.md

 \-announcements.html: the announcements page.
 While adding announcements, take GREAT care to put only up to 3 announcements in a row, otherwise the page's layout will eventually break and be utter hell.

-\-anycolouryoulike.php: the backfront of amend.html.
+\-anycolouryoulike.php: the backend of amend.html.
 For security reasons, I named it after the Pink Floyd (aka my favorite band) song "Any Colour You Like" so it's more undetectable by bots.

 \-archives.html: the archive page, the "archives" folder supposedly contains pages for each of the conferences, but in reality most of them do not exist.